lucas-nelson/blake-talk-elixir-build/PITCHME.md

 ---

-There is also work done to use a cache for the deps.
+there is also work done to use a cache for the deps:

 * a directory on the builder-agent is 'mounted' in the container
 * after compilation, the cached files are copied into the container